rust-osdev/xhci/test/README.md

 ## What is this?

-This is a tiny program to verify that the `xhci` crate defines data structures, register accessors, etc. correctly.
+This is a tiny program to verify that the `xhci` crate defines data structures, register accessors, etc. correctly, and to demostrate how to use the crate.
 It is a single UEFI binary, and when it runs, it does the following things:

 - Find the xHCI controller.
 - Initialize the controller.